Share this article

 Caring tips for a pregnant cat expecting her first litter of kittens

 Cat pregnancy can be nerve-wracking for any pet parent, especially when your cat is having her first litter of kittens.
-Be sure to keep the come calm and quiet, prepare an area for her to give birth in (this can literally be a cardboard box with blankets and soft towels), and give her lots of extra strokes and reassurance to keep her purring.
+Be sure to keep the home calm and quiet and prepare an area for her to give birth in (this can be as simple as a cardboard box with blankets and soft towels).
+Make sure she has easy access to food, water, and a litter tray.
+Try to keep other pets out of your pregnant momma’s birthing space.
+Your pregnant cat will need lots of energy, so in the last third of her pregnancy, her energy requirements increase.
+Feeding kitten food is the easiest way for your cat to get the calories she needs to grow healthy kittens and feed them well after birth.

-If you think your cat might be pregnant, make sure you take her to the vet for an ultrasound and health check.
+If you think your cat might be pregnant, take her to the vet for an ultrasound examination and health check.
 Together, you and your vet can discuss a birth plan for your queen and book at least one check-up closer to the birth date.

 Connect with other cat carers and feline fans on our Community Forum to discuss all things about cat pregnancy and kitten care.
 Are you a pet parent looking for a cat sitter?
 Check out which of our pet-loving sitters are currently available near you in your area.